camwestwood/xapi/common_structures.md

 		<td>ip address</td>
 	<tr>
 		<td>context.extension.courseArea [0..1]</td>
-		<td>The academic context in which this activity is situated (e.g. umbrella course, or parent area).
+		<td>The academic context in which this Activity is situated (e.g. umbrella course, or parent area).
 The properties in courseArea must be a UDD Module Instance ID or a VLE Module ID or both.
 More information can be found on the <a href="vocabulary.md#course-area">vocabularies page</a>.</td>
 		<td>JSON object</td>
 	<tr>
 	</table>